MLS Undergraduate Program: FAQS

 Q: What is the employment rate for your graduates?

 A: Medical Laboratory Scientists are in demand across the country.
 Nearly 100% of our students have jobs within six months of graduation.
 Most of our students have jobs waiting for them once they graduate.
 For details, visit our After the Program page.

 Q: What is the entry-level pay like for MLS graduates?

 A: Job titles in increasing order of responsibility and experience include MLS Trainee/1, MLS 2, and Lead MLS.

 Q: Are program graduates eligible for the national American Society of Clinical Pathology (ASCP) Board of Certification (BOC) MLS generalist exam?

 A: Yes, the UW MLS program is a NAACLS accredited program.
 Our graduates are eligible to take the national ASCP BOC MLS generalist exam.
 Earning the MLS Bachelor of Science degree and passing the BOC exam grants our graduates employment eligibility in any clinical laboratory discipline.

 Q: Do you perform background checks and drug screening?

 A: Yes.
 All students accepted into the program have required background checks.
-Many of our affiliate hospitals require drug screening and only students sent to those sites need to be tested.
-Drug screenings will not be random; students will receive plenty of notice.
+Some of our affiliate hospitals require drug screening and only students sent to those sites need to be tested.

 Can't find what you're looking for?
 Contact our advisor.